 For times between 12:00 AM (midnight) and 11:59 AM:

-1. Keep the time as is: These times are already in the 24-hour format and don’t require any conversion.
+1. Keep the time as is: These times represent the morning hours in the 24-hour time format and don’t require any conversion.

 For example: